Best Student Violin Stentor A Complete Buying Guide Reviews

 The Stentor Student 2 is yet again an upgraded version of its little brother the Student 1.

-Priced very competitively, this is probably the most common Student Violin as its seen as a more refined instrument from the Student 1, and it’s only around $50 more expensive.
+Priced very competitively, this is probably the most common best Student Violin as its seen as a more refined instrument from the Student 1, and it’s only around $50 more expensive.

 The kits are the same as the Stentor Student 1: Violin, Bow, and Case.